grapestone5321/Kaggle-Courses-Python/README.md

 - Defining functions

 Builtin functions are great, but we can only get so far with them before we need to start defining our own functions.
-Below is a simple example.

 - Docstrings